-Math expression Output Note add(a) 100 add is a summation operator. mean(a,b) 70 mean is an average value operator. a1+b1 110 You can reference individual values in the collection by adding a number to the end of the variable name.
+Math expression Output Note

+add(a) 100 add is a summation operator.

+mean(a,b) 70 mean is an average value operator.

 Math node

 The following example illustrates how you can use the Math node to evaluate a Math expression.